 - jumping a wake in the vicinity of another boat while on a boat

 Boating accidents usually occur due to the negligence of someone else.
 If you or a loved one were the victim of a boating accident, you deserve compensation.
-Contact the Law Offices of W.T.
-Johnson today and set-up your free, no-obligation consultation.
+Contact the Dallas boat accident lawyers at Crowe Arnold & Majors, LLP today and set-up your free, no-obligation consultation.